descarteslabs/descarteslabs-python/README.md

 - DLTile errors now come from the `dltile` library and error messages should now be more informative.
 - When specifying output bounds in a spatial reference system different from the underlying raster, a densified representation of the bounding box is used internally to ensure that the returned image fully covers the bounds.
 For certain methods (like `mosaic`) this may change the returned image dimensions, depending on the SRSs involved.
 - **breaking** As with the Metadata v1 client changes, the `bucket` and `directory` fields of the Scene properties are now multi-valued lists.
-- Scenes does not support writing GeoTiffs to file-like objects
+- Scenes does not support writing GeoTiffs to file-like objects.
+Non-JPEG GeoTiffs are always uncompressed.

 ### Raster - Changed
 - `dltiles_from_shape`, `dltiles_from_latlon`, and `dltile` have been removed. **It is strongly recommended to test any existing code which uses the Raster API when upgrading to this release.**
-- Fully masked arrays are now supported.
+- Fully masked arrays are now supported and are the default.
 Usage details can be found [in the docs](https://docs.descarteslabs.com/descarteslabs/client/services/raster/readme.html#descarteslabs.client.services.raster.Raster.ndarray)
 - Added support to draw progress bar.
 Usage details can be found [in the docs](https://docs.stage.descarteslabs.com/descarteslabs/client/services/raster/readme.html).
+- The signature and return value of `Raster.raster()` have changed.
+The `save=` parameter has been removed as the resulting download is always saved to disk, to a file named by the `outfile_basename=` parameter.
+The method returns a tuple containing the name of the resulting file and the metadata for the retrieval, which is now an ordinary Python dictionary.
+- As with Scenes, when specifying output bounds in a spatial reference system different from the underlying raster, a densified representation of the bounding box is used internally to ensure that the returned image fully covers the bounds.
+For certain methods (like `mosaic`) this may change the returned image dimensions, depending on the SRSs involved.

+## [1.8.0] - 2021-06-08

+Internal release only.
+See 1.8.1 above.

 ## [1.7.1] - 2021-03-03